Publication 939 (12/2018), General Rule for Pensions and Annuities

 Example 2.

-Your husband died while still employed.
-Under the terms of his employer's retirement plan, you are entitled to get an immediate annuity of $400 a month for the rest of your life or until you remarry.
-Your daughters, Marie and Jean, are each entitled to immediate temporary life annuities of $150 a month until they reach age 18.
+Your spouse died while still employed.
+Under the terms of their employer's retirement plan, you are entitled to get an immediate annuity of $400 a month for the rest of your life or until you remarry.
+Your children, Marie and Jean, are each entitled to immediate temporary life annuities of $150 a month until they reach age 18.

 You were 50 years old at the annuity starting date.
 Marie was 16 and Jean was 14.
 Using the multiples shown in Tables V and VIII at the end of this publication, the total expected return on the annuity starting date is $169,680, figured as follows: